CraigglesO/lycheeJS/guides/CONTRIBUTION.md

 merge conflicts.
 For further information on how to setup your IDE with it, please read the instructions at [http://editorconfig.org/#download](http://editorconfig.org/#download).

-If you are working on an Issue make sure you keep Tracking the progress of your Task on the "Boards" menue.
+If you are working on an Issue make sure you keep track of the Task on the `Boards` Menu Entry (added by the ZenHub Extension).
+Select an Issue from `Backlog` and switch the progress state of your Issue by dragging and dropping it onto the `In Progress` column.

 ![How to assign an Issue](./asset/contribution-progressboard.png)

-After your selection from "Backlog" (and your assignment) you can easily switch the progress state of your Issue by using drag'n'drop for moving it to the next field "In Progress".

 This example shows how the feature branches work.
 Replace `YourName` accordingly with your GitHub username and `fancy-feature` accordingly with